-Photoshop supports a transparent area and one optional layer mask (alpha channel) for each layer in a file.
+Photoshop supports a transparent area and alpha channels for each layer.
 You can use these layer masks to specify how different areas within a layer are hidden or revealed.
 If you import one layer, After Effects combines the layer mask (if present) with the transparent area and imports the layer mask as a straight alpha channel.